Wednesday, August 12, 2009

 View of our street

 The upside to this new place is that it's walking distance to work.
 Takes about 15 minutes.
 Morning walk isn't bad (downhill!).
-We're close to theaters, etc. which is good for Stacey.
-The place also backs up to parkland, so there's lots of trees and it actually doesn't feel like you're in the city.
+We're close to theaters, etc. which is good for S. The place also backs up to parkland, so there's lots of trees and it actually doesn't feel like you're in the city.

 Other news...

-Stacey has been very active with the Wellington Film Society as of late, and quite enjoying it.
+S has been very active with the Wellington Film Society as of late, and quite enjoying it.
 They have started their new season, and the committee has been working hard to engage new members.
 Generally, attendance at their screenings is already pretty strong but this is looking to build the audience with a bit of outreach.
 Anyone into film in Wellington should check out their online schedule.

 I am volunteering at Zealandia: the Karori Sanctuary Experience (formerly the Karori Wildlife Sanctuary) In particular, I am hoping to become a frontline tour guide.
 Not only is it of personal interest, but it's also good professional development for me working in heritage interpretation.
 The training is actually pretty intense, at least time-wise, requiring us to be there every Sat and Sun for a month!
 It's good, though as this sort immersion really helps you get into the subject matter.
 Although they've never said it, I would guess that this also helps weed out anyone not serious about following through with the commitment.
 Beyond the training, we agree to volunteer at least 8 hours a month at the sanctuary.
 Initially, I expect to be just a helper, perhaps in the visitor centre, at the park entrance or perhaps as a roving guide.
 Once everyone is feeling more confident in our abilities, we 'graduate' to leading an actual tour.